The June-July edition is now online!

 Over 1100 instrumental guitarists, guitar-oriented guitarists and guitar-heavy bands are selling downloads through Apple's iTunes site.
 Every click-through supports the work done on this site!

-This edition's guest columnists are writing about arpeggios, conquering fears and becoming a master musician, all delivered directly to your web browser.
-We've got six fresh columns altogether - all written by by returning columnists.
+This edition's guest columnists are writing about open-string soloing, the CAGED system and, yes, playing guitar with a drill.
+We've got six contributed articles altogether - all written by returning columnists.

 Click to view a selection of t-shirts and other Guitar Nine gear available from CafePress.com.